endroid/data-sanitize/README.md

                 mapping: false
 ```

-Then execute the following command to load the example data.

 ## Development

-In production build assets are used.
-Use the following commands to create a new build.
+The production version makes use of built assets.
+Use the following commands to
+install dependencies and create a new build.

 ``` bash
 npm install